Aloe Vera Farming — Medicinal Crop for Dryland Farmers

 - Gypsum: 200 kg on heavy clay soils (improves aeration for succulent roots)

-Drought Tolerance — Ideal for Mandya Dryland
+Why Is Aloe Vera Ideal for Mandya Dryland Conditions?

 Aloe vera stores water in its thick gel-filled leaves — this is the biological mechanism that makes it so drought tolerant.
 In practical farming terms: